ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx_nsx-v-eos/guide.en-ie.md

 ## Objective

-You are using the VMware NSX-V component (Network and Security Virtualization); we inform you that this component will no longer be maintained by OVHcloud as of July 31, 2024, and will therefore be deactivated on that date.
+You are using the VMware NSX-V component (Network and Security Virtualization); we inform you that this component will no longer be maintained by OVHcloud as of **July 31 2024**, and will therefore be deactivated on that date.

 This guide helps you analyse your use of NSX-V features and therefore offers you different evolution scenarios: From disabling the NSX-V component to migrating to its successor NSX-T (named NSX by VMware since version 4.0).